 After the main dining room opens at 8am, I join a table for six for breakfast and have another cappuccino along with a frittata.
 I meet a woman from San Diego who is seated across from me, and is an experienced solo traveller, so we have a lot to talk about.

-The Captain announces that we are sailing south to the Falkland Islands under in uncharacteristically calm seas and winds due to a high pressure system over us.
+The Captain announces that we are sailing south to the Falkland Islands in uncharacteristically calm seas and winds due to a high pressure system over us.
 He expects it to break down a bit over the next day and a half, but he isn’t expecting any weather problems, even by the time we arrive in Stanley.

 I attend two presentations today.
 Kevin Saslavchik, the Cruise and Travel Director talks about what we should expect in Port Stanley, and Guido talks about Buenos Aires, describing and showing us the things you may have missed and the history of some of the places you did see.
-As it turns out, both Kevin and Guido are both young Argentinians.
+As it turns out, Kevin and Guido are both young Argentinians.
 Kevin is particularly cute, and has a dry sense of humour.
-Guido also jokes around a bit, especially when describing the foibles of Argentina’s various regimes.
+Guido jokes around a bit, especially when describing the foibles of Argentina’s various regimes.

 We get dressed up and go for Gala Night dinner in the main dining room.
-My friend has duck breast and Rack of Lamb, and I just have the lamb, which is excellent.
+My friend has breast of duck and Rack of Lamb, and I just have the lamb, which is excellent.
 We both have escargot to start, wine with dinner, and I have a Chocolate Soufflé for dessert.